For more than 35 years, three teachers in the College of Arts and Sciences have been chosen to receive the distinguished teacher award.

 “It is an annual award that the College of Arts and Sciences has been providing since the 1970s to recognize distinguished teachers within the college,” Associate Dean Timothy Moore said.

-The deadline for students to nominate teachers for this year’s award is midnight on Friday, March 23.
+The deadline for students to nominate teachers for this year’s award is midnight tomorrow.
 The deadline is a week later than originally planned.